mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ```

 ## Spark operator ingestion example
 When running with a Spark operator, the MLRun execution details are returned, allowing tracking of the job's status and results.
-Spark operator ingestion is executed remotely.
+Spark operator ingestion is always executed remotely.

 The following code should be executed only once to build the spark job image before running the first ingest.
 It may take a few minutes to prepare the image.